Quantifying Grid Resilience Against Extreme Weather Using Large-Scale Customer Power Outage Data: Introduction

-\paragraph{Related work} The study of grid resilience has become quite popular in recent years \cite{Bhusal2020, Bie2017, Jufri2019, Wang2015}.
+The study of grid resilience has gained popularity in recent years \citep{Bhusal2020, Bie2017, Jufri2019, Wang2015}.
 The existing works on resilience evaluation usually fall into two groups: qualitative methods and quantitative methods.

-Most studies focus on qualitative resilience evaluation methods.
-For example, \cite{carlson2012resilience, mcmanus2007resilience, Panteli2015grid} provide frameworks for system- and regional-level resilience overviews using investigation, questionnaires, and individual ratings to address the personal, business, governmental, and infrastructure aspects of resilience.
-The scoring matrix formulated in \cite{Roege2014} evaluates the system function from different perspectives, and analytic methods such as analytic hierarchy process can be conveniently carried out to turn subjective opinions into comparable quantities that are easy to use in decision making \cite{orencio2013localized}.
-These qualitative frameworks can serve as guidance for long-term energy policy making, as they provide a generally thorough picture of the system.
-However, there are recent signs that qualitative methods are becoming increasingly expensive and difficult to carry out given the surge in large-scale blackouts over the past decade due to climate change.
-In addition, these methods are hindered by a lack of scientific evidence to justify the methods adopted in some scenarios.
+There is a large body of qualitative resilience evaluation methods.
+For example, \cite{carlson2012resilience, mcmanus2007resilience, Panteli2015grid} provide frameworks for system- and regional-level resilience overview using investigation, questionnaires, and individual ratings to address personal, business, governmental, and infrastructure aspects of resilience.
+A scoring matrix is formulated in \cite{Roege2014} to evaluate the system function from different perspectives; analytic methods such as the analytic hierarchy process (AHP) can be conveniently carried out to turn subjective opinions into comparable quantities, which is easy to use in decision making \citep{orencio2013localized}.
+These qualitative frameworks can guide long-term energy policy-making, providing a generally thorough picture of the system.
+However, there are recent signs that qualitative methods are becoming increasingly expensive and difficult to carry out with the surge in large-scale blackouts over the past decade due to climate change.
+In addition, these methods are also restricted for lacking enough scientific evidence with limited justification of the methods adopted in some scenarios.